swiftlang/swift-foundation/Proposals/nnnn-ContiguousBytes-Span.md

 Ideally, Swift code bases using `ContiguousBytes` would move from using `withUnsafeBytes` to using the safer `withBytes` introduced by this proposal.
 This can be helped somewhat by the opt-in strict memory safety mode introduced in [SE-0458](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0458-strict-memory-safety.md), which will identify uses of unsafe buffer pointers and require them to be marked `unsafe`.

-## Future directions

-In the future, we could consider deprecating `withUnsafeBytes` in favor of `withBytes`: aside from source compatibility, there is no reason to use `withUnsafeBytes` instead of `withBytes`, and the latter is safer.

 ## Alternatives considered

 ### Replace `withBytes` with a property